-- Planting areas indicating character of conceptual landscape as they relate to the site plan and architecture, and other ex isting landscape on the site and adjacent areas. - 2.
-Conceptual locations of fences, walls, gazebos, barbecues, pools, spas, etc. - Trace overlays of landscaping over architectural elevations to show the land scape design and how it complements the home and the Santaluz community.
+\sim Planting areas indicating character of conceptual landscape as they relate to the site plan and architecture, and other existing landscape on the site and adjacent areas.

+\sim Conceptual locations of fences, walls, gazebos, barbecues, pools, spas, etc.

+~ Trace overlays of landscaping over architectural elevations to show the landscape design and how it compl ments the home and the Santaluz Community and meetings may be required by the Aesthetics Council for further review to assure the quality and authenticity of the Conceptual Design before proceeding to Schematic Design.